Francesco149/OpenRCT2/readme.md

+Someone was trying to compile this on debian stretch (pre-c++17) so I made this hackjob to get it to compile

 # OpenRCT2
 An open-source re-implementation of RollerCoaster Tycoon 2.
 A construction and management simulation video game that simulates amusement park management.